Acute cystitis: Clinical features and diagnosis in children older than two years and adolescents

 Judith R Campbell, MD

-- Associate Professor of Pediatric Infectious Diseases
+- Professor of Pediatric Infectious Diseases

 - Baylor College of Medicine